DigitalGlobe/gbdxm/doc/modelreference.md

  coordinates, one per line.
 The coordinates are used in pairs, and there must be the same number of pairs as the 4th dimension of the output above.
  - _Output-Space_, which is either "normalized" or "pixel".
-If "normalized", the coordinates above are expected to be in normalized to 0-1.
-If "pixel", the coordinates above are in pixel space.
+If "normalized", the coordinates above are expected to be in normalized to 0-1 per subset.
+If "pixel", the coordinates above are expected in pixel space.
+(The yolo2 implementation above uses pixel space.)

 ### SSD Detection Category